 Java finally block

-The Java finally block is a block that is always executed.
-It is mainly used to perform some important tasks such as closing connection, stream etc.
+Java finally block is a block used to execute important code such as closing the connection, etc.

 Rule: For each try block there can be zero or more catch blocks, but only one finally block.

 Note: The finally block will not be executed if the program exits (either by calling System.exit() or by causing a fatal error that causes the process to abort).